 The residency training will consist of both hands-on experience and didactic learning.
-This training will be conducted following the guidelines set forth in the AAPM Report 249 (Essentials and guidelines for clinical medical physics residency training programs).
+This training will be conducted following the standards set forth by CAMPEP along with other guidelines such as AAPM Report 249 (Essentials and guidelines for clinical medical physics residency training programs).
 General clinical areas that comprise this training include radiation safety, radiation or related equipment calibration/quality assurance, radiation dosimetry, treatment planning, treatment simulation and delivery, radiation shielding and facility design, specialized clinical procedures (e.g., SRS, SBRT, TBI, TSET, Radiopharmaceuticals, etc.), brachytherapy, and as opportunities arise the resident(s) will participate in the acceptance, commissioning, and implementation of new technologies and approaches in the clinic.

 In order to comprehensively cover all relevant topics during the two-year training, residents will be fully integrated into the daily clinical operation of the Department of Radiation Oncology.
 While the majority of this training will be under the guidance of board-certified medical physicists, this will be supplemented by the resident working closely with other members of the interdisciplinary department (e.g., radiation oncologists, medical residents, medical dosimetrists, radiation therapists, nurses, etc.).
 There will also be ample opportunities to work with other departments in the cancer center (e.g., Diagnostic Radiology, Interventional Radiology, Surgical Oncology, Neurosurgery, etc.), ensuring the development of necessary communication and interpersonal skills for a successful career in a collaborative, multidisciplinary environment.
 If necessary, the resident training and didactic background can be supplemented with medical physics courses within the CAMPEP accredited medical physics graduate program operated by faculty members of our department in conjunction with the Department of Physics at the University of South Florida (shared campus).